Dog City

-Dog City is an animated television series that was produced by Nelvana Limited and Jim Henson Productions in association with Channel 4, Global Television Network, FORTA and Canal+ Spain and aired on Fox Kids from September 26, 1992, to November 26, 1994, and in Canada on YTV until 2000.
-The show contained both animation by Nelvana, and puppetry by Jim Henson Productions, similar to Little Muppet Monsters.
+Dog City is an animated television series that was produced by Nelvana Limited and Jim Henson Productions in association with Channel 4 (UK) and Global Television Network.
+The series ran for three seasons, airing on Fox Kids from September 26, 1992, to November 26, 1994; in Canada, the series aired on YTV until 2000.
+The series contained both animation made by Nelvana, and puppetry by Jim Henson Productions - similar to Little Muppet Monsters - and invoked a mixture of detective fiction with police comedy.

+The series starred Kevin Clash as Eliot Shag, a German Shepherd animator, and the voice talents of Ron White as Ace Hart, a cartoon German Shepherd private detective who Eliot animates.
+Each episode of Dog City focus on the exploits of Ace as he tackles various crimes around the titular Dog City, based on the stories Eliot devises from events that happen in real-life that inspire him, with the pair often interacting with each other during work to animate an episode of Ace's cartoon series.

+Dog City was spawned following an hour-long live-action television film, titled Dog City: The Movie, which was created for an episode of The Jim Henson Hour in 1989, with the muppet cast created for the film incorporated into the series.

 Television film

-Dog City was originally an hour-long live-action television film, broadcast on May 5, 1989, as an episode of The Jim Henson Hour, featuring the characters as puppets.
-In Dog City: The Movie, Ace Yu inherits a bar-restaurant called the Dog House following the death of his Uncle Harry and is harassed for protection money by crime syndicate boss Bugsy Them (who was responsible for the death of Uncle Harry.
-Harry as it turns out, was actually Ace's father).
-Refusing to pay or fight him, Bugsy kidnaps Ace's love interest, Colleen.
+Dog City was originally an hour-long, broadcast on May 5, 1989, as an episode of The Jim Henson Hour, featuring the characters as puppets.
+In Dog City: The Movie, Ace Yu inherits a bar-restaurant called the Dog House following the death of his Uncle Harry and is harassed for protection money by crime syndicate boss Bugsy Them (who was responsible for the death of Uncle Harry).
+As it turns out, Harry was actually Ace's father.
+Refusing to pay or fight him, Bugsy kidnaps Ace's love interest Colleen.
 There are car chases and shoot-em-ups and rubber duckies involved in the action.
-In the end, Ace defeats Bugsy and gets the girl.
+In the end, Ace defeats Bugsy and ends up with Colleen.